 Washington, D.C.› Restaurant

 1924 Pennsylvania Ave.
-NW
+NW (at 20th St.)

-Our Rating Neighborhood Foggy Bottom West End Hours Mon 7am–10pm; Tues–Thurs 7am–11pm; Fri 7am–midnight; Sat 8:30am–midnight; Sun 8:30am–10pm.
-Reservations recommended Transportation Metro: Foggy Bottom Phone 202/822-8783 Prices Main courses breakfast and brunch $5–$15, lunch and dinner $11–$30 (most under $20) Cuisine Type American Web site Founding Farmers
+Our Rating Neighborhood Foggy Bottom/West End Hours Mon 7am–10pm; Tues–Thurs 7am–11pm; Fri 7am–midnight; Sat 8:30am–midnight; Sun 8:30am–10pm Transportation Metro: Foggy Bottom Phone 202/822-8783 Prices Main courses $6–$15 breakfast and brunch, $12–$37 (most under $20) lunch and dinner Cuisine Type American Web site Founding Farmers Other Reservations recommended

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.